azukaar/Cosmos-Server/readme.md

  * **Easy to use** 🚀👍 to install and use, with a simple web UI to manage your applications
  * **User-friendly** 🧑‍🎨 For both new and experienced users: easily integrates into your existing home server (even with NGinx, Traefik, Portainer, etc...), the already existing applications you have, and the new ones you want to install
+ * **SmartShield technology** 🧠🛡 Automatically secure your applications without manual adjustments (see below for more details)
  * **Secure Authentication** 👦👩 Connect to all your applications with the same account, including **strong security** and **multi-factor authentication**
  * **Latest Encryption Methods** 🔒🔑 To encrypt your data and protect your privacy.
 Security by design, and not as an afterthought
  * **Reverse Proxy** 🔄🔗 Reverse Proxy included, with a UI to easily manage your applications and their settings
  * **Automatic HTTPS** 🔑📜 certificates provisioning with Certbot / Let's Encrypt
- * **Anti-Bot** 🤖❌ protections such as Captcha and IP rate limiting
+ * **Anti-Bot** 🤖❌ Collection of tools to prevent bots from accessing your applications, such as common bot detection, IP based detection, and more
- * **Anti-DDOS** 🔥⛔️ protections such as variable timeouts/throttling, IP rate limiting and IP blacklisting
+ * **Anti-DDOS** 🔥⛔️ Additional protections such as variable timeouts/throttling, IP rate limiting and geo-blacklisting
  * **Proper User Management** 🪪 ❎ to invite your friends and family to your applications without awkardly sharing credentials.
 Let them request a password change with an email rather than having you unlock their account manually!
  * **Container Management** 🐋🔧 to easily manage your containers and their settings, keep them up to date as well as audit their security.
  * **Modular** 🧩📦 to easily add new features and integrations, but also run only the features you need (for example No docker, no Databases, or no HTTPS)